DJHoulihan/CeBrA-and-SPS-Analysis/README.md

 # A guide for data analysis on the SE-SPS and CeBrA

 This is a set of jupyter notebooks with the aim of guiding experimenters on how to analyze data from experiments involving the SE-SPS and CeBrA.
-The guide includes instructions on how to perform energy calibration for both the SE-SPS and CeBrA, to gain-match and combine the CeBrA spectra, and to normalize and combine SE-SPS data with differing magnetic settings.
+The guide includes instructions on how to perform energy calibration for both the SE-SPS and CeBrA, to gain-match and combine the CeBrA spectra, and to normalize and combine SE-SPS data with differing magnetic field settings.
 The end goal is to create a particle-gamma coincidence matrix.
 For the user, the procedure is outlined completely in 'cebra_sps_analysis.ipynb' with 'xavgnormalization.ipynb' and 'checkinggainmatch.ipynb' providing supplementary code for checking one's work.
 The following programs are necessary for this analysis, with the installation included in the github accounts listed.

 ## Programs Used